Water resource recovery processes at Clarkson and G.E. Booth

 G.E.
 Booth

-- Processes the wastewater from homes and businesses in Bolton, Caledon East, Brampton and parts of Mississauga, as well as some areas of York Region and the City of Toronto.
+- Processes the wastewater from homes and businesses in Bolton, Caledon East, the east sides of Brampton and Mississauga, as well as some areas of York Region and the City of Toronto.

 - Designed to treat an average flow of 518,000 m3 per day (518 ML per day).